 As the mornings feel just a little bit crisper and the sun begins to linger ever so slightly lower in the sky, summer is hinting at its bittersweet departure in the weeks to come—but the season is not over yet, with one last flush of long-anticipated late season perennial color just beginning to show in the garden.
-Chelone (kay-LOH-nee), or Turtlehead, provides one of the most incredible summer sendoffs, providing countless long-lasting blooms reminiscent of cheery early season snapdragon plantings (and little turtle heads!).
+Chelone (kay-LOH-nee), or Turtlehead, provides one of the most incredible summer sendoffs, providing countless long-lasting blooms reminiscent of cheery early season snapdragon plantings (and little turtle heads).

-Preferring consistently moist soil in areas of part sun or shade, Turtlehead is excellent in woodland gardens, pollinator gardens, rain gardens, mixed borders, foundation plantings, and is excellent in mass plantings.
+Preferring consistently moist soil in areas of part sun or shade, Chelone is excellent in woodland gardens, pollinator gardens, rain gardens, mixed borders, foundation plantings, and is excellent massed in large plantings.
 In addition to native offerings, many exciting varieties are available, including the classic pink blooms of Chelone lyonii ‘Hot Lips,’ the compact Chelone obliqua ‘Tiny Tortuga’ with pink blooms and red stems, and Chelone glabra ‘Black Ace’ whose foliage first emerges a stunning dark green before maturing to deep green with dark stems beneath white blooms.